 - Lost or Found Property

 The lost and found department is located in the Campus Center Building.
 Contact the Office of Student Life or a building attendant to obtain or search for found property.
-If reporting missing, stolen or lost property, contact the Department of Campus Public Safety at (541) 383-7272.
+If reporting missing or stolen property, contact the Campus Public Safety Department at (541) 383-7272.